probonopd/linuxdeployqt/README.md

 ## Known issues

-* __This may not be fully working yet.__ Use with care, run with maximum verbosity, submit issues and pull requests.
+__This may not be fully working yet.__ Use with care, run with maximum verbosity, submit issues and pull requests.
 Help is appreciated
-* Some functions may still refer to macOS specifics.
-These need to be converted over to their Linux counterparts or deleted
-* Scan for QML imports has not been tested yet

 ## Installation